-The tile has 8 active logical cores, which issue instructions down a shared five-stage pipeline.
+Each tile has up to 5 active logical cores, which issue instructions down a shared fivestage pipeline.
 Instructions from the active cores are issued round-robin.
-If up to five logical cores are active, each core is allocated a fifth of the processing cycles.
-If more than five logical cores are active, each core is allocated at least $\frac{1}{n}$ cycles (for n cores).
-Figure 3 shows the guaranteed core performance depending on the number of cores used.
+Each core is allocated a fifth of the processing cycles.
+Figure 3 shows the guaranteed core performance.